Śūrapadmā: Legend

 The Kanda Puranam, the Tamil iteration of the Skanda Purana, describes the legend of Surapadma.
 He is said to have engaged in intense austerities to propitiate the deity Shiva, who appeared to grant the asura a boon.
 He asked for the boon of living for 108 yugas, and reign over the 1008 worlds.
 He marries Padmakomalai, with whom he sired several sons, the eldest of whom is Banukopan.
 Establishing his capital at a city named Viramakendiram located at the eastern sea, he ruled the world.
-An enemy of the devas, he starts to harass them, and attacks a number of Indra's sons.
-He also desires Indrani, the wife of Indra.
-When Indra and his wife fled to the earth, Murugan sends his messenger named Viravakutevar to urge Surapadma to cease his activities, but to no avail.
-Murugan declares war on Surapadma, and in the ensuing battle, all of the latter's sons except Iraniyan are slain.
+An enemy of the devas, he started to harass them, and attacked a number of Indra's sons.
+He also desired Indrani, the wife of Indra.
+When Indra and his wife fled to the earth, Murugan sent his messenger named Viravakutevar to urge Surapadma to cease his activities, but to no avail.
+Murugan declared war on Surapadma, and in the ensuing battle, all of the latter's sons except Iraniyan were slain.
 Unwilling to concede his defeat, Surapadma retreated to the sea, assuming the form of a mango tree.
-Murugan slices the tree in twain, from which emerges a cock and a peacock.
-The deity starts to employ the cock as his battle standard, and the peacock as his mount.
+Murugan sliced the tree in twain, from which emerged a cock and a peacock.
+The deity started to employ the cock as his battle standard, and the peacock as his mount.

 Tiruchendur is identified by adherents as the site Surapadma is slain by Murugan.